-- Generated underwriting income* of $5.5 million in the quarter
+- Generated net income of $43.6 million for the quarter

-WATERLOO, ON — Economical Insurance, one of Canada’s leading property and casualty insurance companies, today announced consolidated financial results for the three and six months ended June 30, 2013.
+WATERLOO, ON, August 6, 2014 — Economical Insurance, one of Canada's leading property and casualty insurance companies, today announced consolidated financial results for the three and six months ended June 30, 2014.

 Economical Insurance Consolidated Highlights*